 Lovell Lake Adult Loons

-Posing, fishing, and looking marvelous.
-I conclude with a number of black and white photos.
-In the last photo of the album look for the setting sun.
+Posing, fishing, and looking marvelous including a number of black and white photos.
 These photos were taken on Lovell Lake over the past four years.

 Lovell Lake Eagles, Osprey, Etc.

-In addition to the raptors, you’ll see ducks, an ambitious seagull, a Great Blue Heron (looking both elegant and goofy).
-The finale is a cormorant posing at dusk.
+In addition to the raptors, you’ll see ducks, an ambitious seagull, a Great Blue Heron (looking both elegant and goofy) and even a cormorant posing at dusk.
 Four of the osprey photos were taken in Maine, but they are so interesting that I couldn’t help myself.
 Note the osprey catching two fish at once.

 Our Homes, Camps & Cottages On Lovell Lake